EzenwaOpara/RealNewsApp/README.md

 # RealNewsApp
-This app fetches app on realtime from https://newsapi.org/ using Retrofit on Android
+This app fetches news on realtime from https://newsapi.org/ using Retrofit on Android
 ![](Screenshot/1.jpg)
 ![](Screenshot/2.jpg)
 ![](Screenshot/3.jpg)